Sarang-Nambiar/Mini-Project-NodeJS/README.md

     - **OpenWeatherMap**: Fetches weather forecasts for the specified area.

 ## Features
-- Search for over 220 cities worldwide.
+- Search for over 220 cities worldwide receive their forecast in a matter of seconds.

-## Live Demo
-Check out the live demo [here](https://sarang-weather-app-0c02beae2097.herokuapp.com/).

 ## Built With
 - Handlebars